aritraroy/UltimateAndroidReference/README.md

 * [BlurKit Android](https://github.com/gogopop/BlurKit-Android) - The missing Android blurring library.
 Fast blur-behind layout that parallels iOS
 * [BottomSheet](https://github.com/Flipboard/bottomsheet) - Android component which presents a dismissible view from the bottom of the screen
 * [CircleImageView](https://github.com/hdodenhof/CircleImageView) - A circular ImageView for Android
-* [DialogPlus](https://github.com/orhanobut/dialogplus) - Advanced dialog solution for android
+* [DialogPlus](https://github.com/orhanobut/dialogplus) - Advanced dialog solution for Android
 * [Litho](https://github.com/facebook/litho) - A declarative framework for building efficient UIs on Android
 * [Material Dialogs](https://github.com/afollestad/material-dialogs) - A beautiful, fluid, and customizable dialogs API
 * [Material Drawer](https://github.com/mikepenz/MaterialDrawer) - The flexible, easy to use, all in one drawer library for your Android project